stoneyrh/gSOAP/gsoap/ios_plugin/README.md

     proxy.destroy();
 @endcode

-There are no other plugin API calls necessary to make an XML Web service client application work with iOS.
+There are no other plugin API calls necessary to make a Web service client application work with iOS.
+This means that you can develop iOS apps that consume complex SOAP/XML, XML REST, and JSON Web services.

 @section ios_start Getting Started